cosmos/cosmos-sdk/db/README.md

 ### `VersionSet` ###

 This represents a self-contained and immutable view of a database's version history state.
 It is therefore safe to retain and conccurently access any instance of this object.

+## Implementations ##

+### In-memory DB ###

+The in-memory DB in the `db/memdb` package cannot be persisted to disk.
+It is implemented using the Google [btree](https://pkg.go.dev/github.com/google/btree) library.
+  * This currently does not perform write conflict detection, so it only supports a single write-transaction at a time (multiple concurrent read-transactions are supported).